Hydrofuge: protect your facade from moisture

 What is hydrofuge?

-Hydrophobizing versus impregnating
+Hydrophobising versus impregnating

 • Protection against external influences.
-Hydrofuge protects the facade from weather conditions, such as rain or frost, that can damage it.
+Hydrofuge protects the façade from weather conditions, such as rain or frost, that can damage it.

-• It also preserves breathability of the facade.
+• It also preserves breathability of the façade.
 This allows it to dry out properly without absorbing moisture.

 1. Inspection of the facade

-2. Taking precautions
+2. Taking precautionary measures

 Before the hydrofuge process begins, necessary precautions are taken: